Table of Contents

-Besides conditions that could develop over time, there are also sports injuries that can lead to the deterioration of the knee joint tissues inside of the knee.
+Besides conditions that could develop over time, some sports injuries can lead to the deterioration of the knee joint tissues inside the knee.

 Symptoms of Osteoarthritis

 The most common symptoms of knee osteoarthritis are pain and stiffness.
-The pain may be mild at first and only occur when the knee is used for a long period of time, such as when walking or climbing stairs.
+The pain may be mild at first and only occurs when the knee is used for a long time, such as when walking or climbing stairs.
 As the condition progresses, the pain may become more severe and happen even when you are resting, becoming chronic pain.

 This condition can be present in older people and younger patients depending on their medical history.
 A more comprehensive list of the symptoms of knee arthritis includes: